 It is very important to us that when students leave our Sixth Form they have a plan for their future, be that a place at university, a job or an apprenticeship.
-Whatever the preference, each student receives individual advice and guidance to help them make the correct decision for their next step.

 Support is provided for university applications through the UCAS website, and for job and apprenticeship applications.

 A range of websites are made use of including UCAS, the National Apprenticeship website and Unifrog.

 We have a number of speakers in assemblies who talk about the different opportunities available to students.

 At the Next Steps event which runs every March we invite a number of universities as well as local businesses and apprenticeship providers so that we are able to fully inform our students about their options after 6th Form.

 We can also advise students who wish to take a Gap Year and invite speakers from various charitable organisations in to speak about the fantastic opportunities available around the world.

 The key is start early!
 It is vital that you do lots of research about your university application and the earlier the better.

 - Courses: content and modules